rahul-gharat/dronahq-docs/docs/self-hosted-deployment/configure-external-databases.md

 Considering importance of data security, privacy, and integrity, DronaHQ recommends creating and using application user with limited privileges defined for required scope.

-You can create application user in external database using following comands.
+You can create application user in external database using following commands.

 ### 3.1 Create application user in MYSQL external database